nim-lang/Nim/doc/tut2.rst

   # object construction:
   student = Student(name: "Anton", age: 5, id: 2)
   echo student[]

-Object fields that should be visible from outside the defining module have to be marked by ``*``.
-In contrast to tuples, different object types are never *equivalent*.
-New object types can only be defined within a type section.

 Inheritance is done with the ``object of`` syntax.
 Multiple inheritance is currently not supported.
 If an object type has no suitable ancestor, ``RootObj``